seosigoto/BinaryGame/README.md

   Finally, once you do all this we need to run the build command again:

       anchor build

   🚀 Deploy to devnet!

       anchor deploy

-## set the admin wallet

-    1. create an phantom wallet of admin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

-    2. Copy the wallet public address and paste it into the env file

-            poolWallet = ""

-    3. To start the betting, please airdrop some sol into the admin wallet

-## Making IDL file
+  Final:

-    when you build the program, you can find the idl file in the myepicproject/target/idl please copy the content of idl json file and paste it into src/idl.json
+     Copy the content of myepicproject/target/idl/myepicproject.json and paste it into src/idl.json file